Nimkea/animated-disco/replit.md

 ## Overview
 XNRT is a React PWA off-chain gamification community earning platform where users earn in-app utility tokens (XNRT) through staking, mining, referrals, and task completion.
 It aims to provide a robust, secure, and engaging earning experience with a functional authentication system, automated earning mechanisms, and a comprehensive admin dashboard.
-The platform features a complete branding refresh, a smart deposit reporting system with auto-verification on BSC, and an automated deposit system with blockchain scanning.
-The business vision is to capture a significant share of the gamified earning platform market by offering a unique, secure, and highly engaging user experience with strong community features.
+The platform incorporates a complete branding refresh with professional XNRT icons and PWA assets, a smart deposit reporting system with auto-verification on BSC, and an automated deposit system with blockchain scanning.

-## Recent Changes (Oct 19, 2025)
+## Recent Changes

-### Deposit Scanner RPC Timeout Fixes
-Fixed critical issues preventing blockchain deposit scanning:

-**RPC Request Timeouts:**
-- Increased timeout from 30s to 60s for heavy getLogs queries
-- Added retry logic with exponential backoff (3 attempts, 2s/4s/8s delays)
-- Wrapped critical RPC calls (getBlockNumber, queryFilter) with retry handler
-- Added RPC URL validation and host logging on startup
-- Graceful error handling - scanner no longer crashes on RPC unavailability
-- **Result**: Scanner processes 31k+ transfer events in <30s without timeouts

-**Zero Deposit Addresses:**
-- Updated `/api/wallet/deposit-address` to create DepositAddress records (not just User table)
-- Ran migration to backfill 6 existing users with addresses
-- Scanner now watches 11 active addresses (6 legacy coin type 714 + 5 EVM coin type 60)
-- **Result**: Scanner actively monitors user deposits instead of watching 0 addresses
+- **October 17, 2025**: Project cleanup - removed 160+ temporary development artifacts from `attached_assets/` folder (old images, pasted text files, outdated icon bundles, patch files, and screenshots).
+All active PWA icons remain in `client/public/`.
+Project size significantly reduced.

 ## User Preferences
 - **Unified Cosmic Theme System**: Users can toggle between light and dark modes, both featuring cosmic starfield backgrounds